emanuskript/seshat/DEPLOYING_TO_HF.md

 1. Use the “Upload files” button inside the Space to upload the repository contents (including the `python-backend` folder) exactly as they exist here.

-## 4. Build expectations on HF
+## 4. What happens during the build

-- `requirements.txt` is at the repo root and pulls in all Python dependencies.
-- `packages.txt` installs the apt packages needed by OpenCV and Tesseract.
-- `runtime.txt` pins Python 3.10 (the latest version currently supported by HF).
-- `app.py` exposes the Flask app from `python-backend/simple_backend.py` and
-  listens on the port provided by the platform (default 7860).

-Once the files finish uploading/pushing, Space build logs will show:

-1. System packages installing (from `packages.txt`).
-2. `pip install -r requirements.txt`.
+- The Space reads `Dockerfile`, builds the image, installs apt dependencies (Tesseract/OpenCV libraries), installs Python packages from `python-backend/requirements.txt`, and copies the repository into `/app`.
+- The container exposes port `7860` and launches `python app.py`, which in turn imports `python-backend/simple_backend.py` and starts the Flask server.
-3. Execution of `python app.py` – when you see “Starting OCR-based scribe detection backend…” the API is ready.
+- When the logs show “Starting OCR-based scribe detection backend… Listening on http://0.0.0.0:7860”, the API is ready.

 The public endpoint will be: